Shagesh/pytorch-NSM/README.md

 The `-e` marks this as an "editable" install — this means any updates to the code will automatically take effect without having to reinstall the package.
 This is mainly useful for developers.

-Note that you will also need to install `jupyter` to run the notebook demos and `pytest` if you want to run the tests.

 ### Using `venv`

 Before creating a new virtual environment, it is best to ensure you're not using the system version of Python — this is often badly out of date.
 Some options for doing this are outlined in [The Hitchhiker's Guide to Python](https://docs.python-guide.org/starting/installation/#installation-guides), although many options exist.
 One advantage of using `conda` is that this is done for you.